HenrikSamuelsson/reading-the-passionate-programmer/README.md

 ### Exercise 13: Act on Find a Mentor

 There are guides available on-line if not being able to find a mentor.
 The reason for me starting this book is actually because I am on a guide to learn C++, see [CppDeveloperRoadmap](https://github.com/salmer/CppDeveloperRoadmap).

+## Tip 14: Be a Mentor

+Being a mentor will force you to reorganize your knowledge in your mind deepening the knowledge.

+Being a mentor will increase the size of your network and make it stronger.

+### Exercise 14: Act on Being a Mentor

+If nothing else you can always start by answering question at a forum such as [Stack Overflow](https://stackoverflow.com/).